 Fade was a curious place – a nation in its own right by the time Moskin arrived there, if a small one.
 Forty-odd miles long by ten at its widest point, it occupied the lowest stair of the Eden Road, that vast cascade of mountain-sized slabs curling down from Heaven and then … well, fading.
 Beneath the step on which Fade had grown over the years were three more of the massive formations, each more ephemeral than the last, even the topmost of which was too absent to support a living body, much less a thriving city-state.

 Beneath that trio of ghostly stairs, there was … nothing.
-An empty gulf in which the great flatworld of Earth had once floated.
-Far below the gulf was the far terminus and the Eden Road continued down to Hell, descending back into solidity in a similar progression of misty stone.
+An empty gulf in which the great flatworlds of Earth, Hell and Cursèd had once floated.
+Far, far below the gulf was the terminus and the Eden Road continued down to Castle Void, descending back into solidity in a similar progression of misty stone.
 There was even a community on the first solid stair down there, known as Destarion’s Landing or, rather uncreatively, Rise.

-But it was to Fade that most of the true faithful gathered, to huddle together on the dangling broken helix of the Eden Road and look out on the emptiness between Heaven and Hell, the emptiness that had swallowed Earth and the Disciples of God almost thirteen Firstmade centuries before.
+Rise was overrun by Darking worshippers and other denizens of the Castle, however, so it was to Fade that most of the true faithful gathered, to huddle together on the dangling broken helix of the Eden Road and look out on the emptiness between Heaven and Void, the emptiness that had swallowed the Disciples of God almost thirteen Firstmade centuries before.

 After a few months in Fade, he’d acclimated well.
 He was no longer the craziest person on his street by a clear mile.
 In fact, quite often he wasn’t even the craziest at all.
 There were significantly crazier people living in Fade.
 The city was inhabited predominantly by Gróbs and Áea-folk like himself, the latter often accompanied by yapping nests of Gyrlei.
 His neighbours even proudly sported a pair of pedigrees that could talk, in a limited fashion.
 There were also assorted Heaven-folk, and of course a couple of thousand Molren.